aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

 ## Set up

-Follow the steps in [this module](https://github.com/IBM/ddc-2021-jumpstart-your-journey/tree/main/workshop/project-setup) to create your IBM cloud account and Watson Studio Service.
+Follow the steps in [this module](https://github.com/IBM/ddc-2021-jumpstart-your-journey/tree/main/workshop/project-setup) to set up your IBM cloud account and Watson Studio Service.

 - Once you are in Watson Studio, you can create a new project by clicking on `Get Started` and `New Project`, or `Create Project` or work with an exisiting project as well.